ivanamladenovic98/ivanamladenovic98/README.md

 - 👋 Hi, I’m @ivanamladenovic98
-- 👀 I’m interested in ... iOS and Android App Development
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
-Swift, Python, SQL, Javascript, R
-- 💞️ I’m looking to collaborate on ... app development, UX/UI design, advice/ideas, etc!
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ivanamladenovic98@gmail.com

 <!---